-You find someone on your team quick to pass the buck or blame outside forces … pause and watch this person closely.
+You find someone on your team who is quick to pass the buck or blame outside forces … pause and watch this person closely.
 You will probably spot a trend of shirking accountability.
-Of failing to taking onus.
+Of failing to take onus.
 Of not fixing problems.

 Teams should be built carefully.
 A team that takes pride in their work and is confident they have a net … just like acrobats … they will define success or failure.